kassoulet/soundconverter/README.rst

 -----------------------

 All file formats that GStreamer can read from should now be supported (thanks to the wonderful "decodebin" element).
-The output formats are more restricted, however, since there is no "encodebin" element to magically convert to any format we might want.
+The supported output formats are:

 ==========  ==========
 Type        Supported?